Nora Guthrie

 Nora Lee Guthrie (born January 2, 1950) is the daughter of American folk musician and singer-songwriter Woody Guthrie and his second wife Marjorie Mazia Guthrie, sister of singer-songwriter Arlo Guthrie, and granddaughter of renowned Yiddish poet Aliza Greenblatt.
 Nora Guthrie is president of The Woody Guthrie Foundation, president of Woody Guthrie Publications and founder of the Woody Guthrie Archive, and lives in Mt.
 Kisco, New York.

+Nora was married to Ted Rotante from 1976 to 1996, and was remarried to Michael Kleff on May 6th, 1999.

 Career

 Nora Guthrie graduated from NYU Tisch School of the Arts in 1971.
 Following a career in modern dance Nora began working with her father's materials in 1992.

 Dance career

 Guthrie followed in her mother's footsteps, studying modern dance with the Martha Graham Dance Company and at New York University.
-She started a dance company with another NYU dancer, Ted Rotante, whom she married.
+She started a dance company with another NYU dancer, Ted Rotante, to whom she was married.
 (At the time of her mother's death, Nora went by the name Nora Rotante.)

 Woody Guthrie legacy work

 Early work

 Guthrie's first project, in 1992, was the publication of a lost songbook of Woody's original lyrics and illustrations, Woody's 20 Grow Big Songs, published by HarperCollins.
 The following year, she co-produced the accompanying album with her brother Arlo; it received a Grammy nomination in the Best Children's Album category.

 In 1994, Nora co-founded the Woody Guthrie Archives with Harold Leventhal and archivist Jorge Arevalo.
 In addition to managing the Archives and preserving her father's personal materials and original creative works, Nora develops and produces new projects which continue to expand Woody Guthrie's cultural legacy.
 In 1996, the Woody Guthrie Archives was open for free research to scholars and students, making Woody Guthrie's personal & professional collection available to the public for the first time.